Followers

 As always: a million thanks are to Benton, the author and creator of the Incunabuli setting and playtest.
 It's quickly becoming one of my favorite systems, and I really enjoy how everything fits together.
 Which is good.
 It's good to love the games you play.

 If you're looking for the last report, you'll find it here.
+The next post in the series is here.

 28 September, 2025